Luxembourg entry visa for third-country nationals

 Applying for a short stay visa (visa C)

-Third country nationals subject to a visa obligation who wish to stay in Luxembourg for less than 90 days over a period of 180 days for the purpose of business, family or tourist visits, etc. must apply for a short stay visa (visa C).
+Third country nationals who are subject to a visa obligation and who wish to stay in Luxembourg for less than 90 days over a period of 180 days for the purpose of business, family or tourist visits, etc. must apply for a short stay visa (visa C).

 Visa applications should in principle be lodged at least 15 calendar days before the intended visit and cannot be lodged earlier than 6 months before the start of the intended visit.